SpaceVim/SpaceVim/docs/documentation.md

 `SPC b N k` | create new empty buffer in a new window above `SPC b N l` | create new empty buffer in a new window below `SPC b N n` | create new empty buffer in current window

+##### Special Buffers

+In SpaceVim, there are many special buffers, these buffers are created by plugins or SpaceVim isself. and all of this buffers are not listed.

+##### Files manipulations key bindings

+Files manipulation commands (start with f):

 ### Auto-saving